Have a term to add?

 These statements refer to access and usage specifications for datasets https://rightsstatements.org/page/1.0

-Data is the content you are measuring, collecting, etc. Metadata means data about data and it refers to the information about the content, e.g. who collected it plus where, why, when, and how it was collected.
+Data is the content you are measuring, collecting, etc. Metadata means data about data, which refers to the information about the content, e.g., who collected it plus where, why, when, and how it was collected.
 Geospatial metadata describes maps, Geographic Information Systems (GIS) files, imagery, and other location-based data resources. https://www.fgdc.gov/metadata

 A widely used set of key elements designed to be web semantic and interoperable.

 A catalog of coordinate system names and parameters originally defined by the European Petroleum Survey Group.
 Many GIS programs refer to specific coordinate systems by their EPSG number.
 For example EPSG:32618 refers to WGS 84 / UTM Zone 18N. http://epsg.io/

 The creation of a GIS feature layer (e.g. shapefile), of features (e.g. points, lines and polygons), from a georeferenced raster file (i.e. scanned map).
 This process may be manual or automated.
 Synonyms: vectorization, digitization